mashengchen/apache-trafodion-solr-integration/README.md

-# apache-trafodion-solr-integration
-this is a  proto type for apache  trafodion which integrate with solr
+this is a UDF which integrate with solr. currently integrate solr6.6